-EFC'S Activities in 2020
+EFC'S ACTIVITIES IN 2020

-In August 2019, Committee members completed its annual strategic planning process and identified the following activities to work towards completing as a Committee in 2020.
+In August 2019, Committee members completed its annual strategic planning process and identified the following goals and activities to work towards completing as a Committee in 2020.
 Each activity identified fell within previously identified goals.

-Goal 3 - Transition from segregated programs to CIE
+Goal - Transition from segregated programs to CIE

-Activity 1: Engage business via work experience, work-based learning, and customized employment, or internship/apprenticeship to build a direct pipeline meeting business talent needs.
+Engage business via work experience, work-based learning, and customized employment or internship/apprenticeship to build a direct pipeline meeting business talent needs.

-Activity 2: Plan for how to support legislation to begin the phase-out of subminimum wage employment and/or segregated employment.
+Plan for how to support legislation to begin the phase-out of subminimum wage employment and/or segregated employment.

-Goal 4 - Support families and individuals better understand CIE
+Goal - Support families and individuals better understand CIE

-Activity 3.
-Explore opportunities to hold a statewide Conference for self/family advocates and providers to identify opportunities for benefit planning (CalABLE), transportation options, assistive technology, job accommodations, etc.
+Explore opportunities to hold a statewide conference for self/family advocates and providers to identify opportunities for benefit planning (CalABLE), transportation options, assistive technology, job accommodations, etc.

-Goal 6 - Assure qualified employment related services
+Goal - Assure qualified employment related services

-Activity 4.
 Explore opportunities to enhance customized employment services in California by bringing in additional resources.

-Additionally, in February 2020, the Committee began delving into data sharing barriers at the systemic level.
-The Committee believes additional data is critical to making true progress on next steps for CIE.
+Additionally, in February 2020, the Committee began delving into barriers related to data sharing and coordination at the systemic level.
+The Committee believes additional collection and analysis of data within and across systems is critical to making progress in identifying barriers to and achieving CIE.